farrosfr/astro-kiw/README.md

 | `message`       | `TEXT`        | Any additional message from the customer (optional).        |
 | `created_at`    | `TIMESTAMP`   | The timestamp when the RFQ was submitted.                   |

+## Live Preview

+To see a live preview of this project, visit: [astro.sonushub.id](https://astro.sonushub.id)

 ## 🧞 Commands